Mycology |

 Diagnostic Services

 Specimens and cultures of unidentified fungi from invertebrates can be submitted to ARSEF for diagnosis, after consultation with the curator.
-This service is an important function of the ARS Collections of Entomopathogenic Fungi and is provided without charge, but is generally limited to initial identification based on morphological characters.
-We do not provide free identification requiring multi-locus sequencing.
+This service is an important function of the ARS Collections of Entomopathogenic Fungi and is provided without charge but is generally limited to initial identification based on morphological characters.
+We do not currently provide free identification requiring multi-locus sequencing.
+However, for selected isolates of interest to the collection, we may be able to provide sequencing of the fungal ITS barcode region to identify to genus or family.

 Acknowledging ARSEF Strains in Publications

-We request that all publications using or referring to strains obtained from ARSEF acknowledge the U.S. Department of Agriculture, ARS Emerging Pests and Pathogens Research Unit and state the ARSEF accession numbers of these strains.
-We would very greatly appreciate receiving reprints of all past, current, and future publications or even periodic notification about research in progress involving the use of ARSEF strains.
+We request that all publications using or referring to strains obtained from ARSEF acknowledge the U.S. Department of Agriculture, ARS Emerging Pests and Pathogens Research Unit and list the ARSEF accession numbers of these strains in the publication and any depositions to public sequence databases (e.g. NCBI GenBank or EMBL).
+We would greatly appreciate receiving of all past, current, and future publications or even periodic notification about research in progress involving the use of ARSEF strains.
+We track research on the collection and such information is also useful for other users of the collection to avoid duplication of work and provide background and context on particular isolates.
+In the future, we aim to include a doi link to publications associated with ARSEF isolates on the website, so supplying this information may even increase readership and citations of your article.

 Accession numbers of strains from commercial culture collections such as the American Type Culture Collection (ATCC), Centraalbureau voor Schimmelcultures (CBS), United Kingdom National Culture Collection (IMI), and other registered general service collections are listed in this catalog to provide complete information about specific isolates.

-Complimentary copies of the ARSEF database structure and/or the customized application used to manage it can be obtained upon consultation with the curator of the ARSEF collection.
-The complex software application used to manage all aspects of the operation and recordkeeping of the ARSEF collection was designed and executed using 4th Dimension (now 4D) relational database software by Timothy S. Larkin.
+The complex software application used to manage all aspects of the operation and recordkeeping of the ARSEF collection was designed and executed using 4th Dimension (now 4D) relational database software by Timothy S. Larkin and more recently updated and rewritten by Jody Bevans (Argus Productions Inc.).

 Release of ARSEF Cultures from Containment or Quarantine